-- The choice of the transfer pricing method and reasons to substantiate the method is the most appropriate. - The choice of the tested party and reasons to support the choice.

-- Details on comparables and the screening criteria for choosing the comparables. - Comparability analysis of the related party transactions/ tested party and the comparables. - Details of (and reasons for) any adjustments made to achieve comparability. - The arm's length price/ margin, showing the detailed computation and explanation of any assumption made. - Details/ reasons to support the determination and use of the range if an arm's length range is used. - Segmented financial accounts with respect to the transactions to show the operating results of the tested party, including explanations on the assumptions (if any) used to derive the segmented information. - 6.14 Paragraphs 6.10 to 6.13 set out the types of information to be documented.
+- The choice of the transfer pricing method and reasons to substantiate the method is the most appropriate. - The choice of the tested party and reasons to support the choice. - Details on comparables and the screening criteria for choosing the comparables. - Comparability analysis of the related party transactions/ tested party and the comparables. - Details of (and reasons for) any adjustments made to achieve comparability, including information and document needed to justify the pricing and comparability adjustments. - The arm's length price/ margin, showing the detailed computation and explanation of any assumption made. - Details/ reasons to support the determination and use of the range if an arm's length range is used. - Segmented financial accounts with respect to the transactions to show the operating results of the tested party, including explanations on the assumptions (if any) used to derive the segmented information. - 6.14 Paragraphs 6.10 to 6.13 set out the types of information to be documented.
 The list is not exhaustive.
 Taxpayers may include any other information which is appropriate in their circumstances. - 6.15 If taxpayers have prepared similar TP documentation for purposes of complying with the requirements of other tax jurisdictions, such documentation, if relevant to the business operations in Singapore, may form part of the TP documentation for Singapore tax purposes.